Insider Buying: CEO Carla Vern - GuruFocus.com

 On May 23, 2023, Carla Vernon, CEO of The Honest Co Inc (HNST, Financial), purchased 50,000 shares of the company's stock.
 This move comes as a significant insider buying activity, which may signal confidence in the company's future prospects.
-In this article, we will explore who Carla Vernon is, The Honest Co Inc's business, and analyze the relationship between insider buying/selling and the stock price.
+In this article, we will explore who Carla Vernon is, The Honest Co Inc's business description, and analyze the relationship between insider buy/sell transactions and the stock price.

 Who is Carla Vernon?